-Hierarchical to: No other components.

-Dependencies: No dependencies.

-FPT_PHP.3.1:
+FPT\PHP.3.1:

-The TSF shall resist physical manipulation and physical probing103 to the TSF104 by responding automatically such that the SFRs are always enforced.
+The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.

 Application Note 63 The TOE will use appropriate countermeasures implemented by the IC manufacturer to continuously counter physical manipulation and physical probing.
 Due to the nature of these attacks (especially manipulation) the TOE can by no means detect attacks on all of its elements.
 Therefore, permanent protection against these attacks is required ensuring that the TSP could not be violated at any time.
 Hence, "automatic response" means here (i) assuming that there might be an attack at any time, and (ii) countermeasures are provided at any time.